 8) A bank account: If you’ve never opened a savings account for your son, bring him to the bank with you to open an account.
 He’ll feel very grown-up talking to the bank manager and signing all the papers.
 You can kick off his savings account with $11 or $111, if you can afford it.

-9) A hardcover copy of you favorite book when you were eleven: Our favorites include the My Side of the Mountain books (the outdoor adventure of Sam Gribley and his peregrine falcon Frightful), The House of the Scorpion (these two are pretty disturbing but exquisitely well written), and Hatchet (a lost-in-the-wilderness story from the point of view of a young boy whose parents are divorcing).
+9) A hardcover copy of your favorite book when you were eleven: Our favorites include the My Side of the Mountain books (the outdoor adventure of Sam Gribley and his peregrine falcon Frightful), The House of the Scorpion (these two are pretty disturbing but exquisitely well written), and Hatchet (a lost-in-the-wilderness story from the point of view of a young boy whose parents are divorcing).
 If you have older kids, here are 12 suggestions for books to read with 12-year-olds.

 10) A skateboard: If he already has one, consider a unicycle.
 American kids these days are dangerously vitamin D deficient.
 Presents that encourage your kids to spend more time outside (see #3, #4, #6, and #7) are a win for everyone.

 11) Woodworking tools and some wood: My son loves to make things out of wood.
 Yours might too.
-Plus if your child has his own set of tools, you can put him to work on fix-it projects around the house.
+Plus if your 11-year-old boy has his own set of tools, you can put him to work on fix-it projects around the house.

-N.B.: There are no affiliate links in this post.
-I don’t make any money if you follow my advice.
-I had a hard time coming up with gifts for my son’s eleventh birthday, so I wrote this post to make it easier for you than it was for me.
+N.B.: I had a hard time coming up with gifts for my son’s 11th birthday, so I wrote this post to make it easier for you than it was for me.
 I hope it inspires you to find your son the perfect gift(s)!

-What was your son or daughter’s favorite eleventh birthday gift?
+What was your son or daughter’s favorite 11th birthday gift?